jinjinjinjye/jinjinjinjye.github.io/_pages/about.md

 In addition to cognitive science, I am interested in computational linguistics, AI in general, and Large Language Models.
 I am aiming to brush up on my data science skills.

+(This personal site is still under construction!
+Please email me if you have any queries.)